|

 ETAC: Radio Frequency (RF)

 Allows precise and instant temperature changes using electronic controls.
-Uses less energy and results in less waste than a convection oven.
-Saves up to 30% more floor space compared with hot houses and other conventional dryers.
-Reduces maintenance and downtime, ...
+Uses less energy and results in less waste than a convection oven ...

 www.etctr.com